 Ireland’s ocean energy capability one step closer to reality as Seapower survives winter at Sea

-An Irish-designed device to generate electricity from ocean wave power is another step closer to breaking into the massive potential on offer in the ocean energy market.
+An Irish-designed device to generate electricity from ocean wave power is another step closer (Advancing their TRL) to breaking into the massive potential on offer in the ocean energy market.

 Irish company, Sea Power Ltd., has concluded the winter survivability testing programme of their prototype wave energy device at the Galway Bay Marine and Renewable Energy Test Site.
 In the coming week the device will be removed from the test site and brought back into Galway Docks.